CalvinD/MartiskProject/README.md

 # Testing file to learn how to use GitHub
+# making changes in local machines